UPS boosts volume in US for first time since 2022, but profit and revenue slide

 For the three months ended June 30, United Parcel Service Inc. earned $1.41 billion, or $1.65 per share.

-Stripping out one tome costs, earnings were $1.79 per share.
+Stripping out one time costs, earnings were $1.79 per share.
 This was well below the $1.98 per share that analysts polled by Zacks Investment Research were calling for.

 UPS said that the quarter included a charge of $120 million, or 14 cents per share, made up of of a one-time payment of $94 million to settle an international regulatory matter.
 The period also included transformation and other charges totaling $26 million.